- Academic Regulations

 1. For cases involving conduct in a particular class:

-The student may appeal the professor’s decision to the appropriate Department Chair (or equivalent), then to the Dean of the respective college (or equivalent).
-This appeals process must begin within one week of faculty member informing the student of the incident.
+The student may appeal the instructor’s decision to the appropriate department chair (or equivalent), then to the dean of the respective college (or equivalent).
+This chair and dean appeal process can result in any of the following outcomes:

 - To sustain the instructor’s decision.